epam/TimebaseWS/guide/authentication/api-keys.md

 ```

 ### Configuration of API Keys Provider

+> Refer to [Configuration](https://github.com/epam/TimebaseWS/blob/main/guide/configuration.md) to learn how to configure the application.

 There are two options to store API keys: in `application.yaml` config and in JSON file.